 Some employee benefits are provided to CCMC employees based on job classification and hours of service.
+Eligible employee benefits start on the first of the month following the date of hire.
 The chart below describes typical breakdown, however, the requirements and restrictions contained in the official plan documents will determine eligibility for any benefit plans.

 Employee Status Eligible for Eligible for PTO Eligible for

 Benefits Holiday Pay

 Full-time Regular Yes Yes 8 hours

 Part-time Regular Yes Yes 4 hours

+Temporary No No No

 Casual No No No

-Temporary No No No